 WHAT WE DO: The Lake Havasu Marine Association

 The Lake Havasu City Marine Association is dedicated to our greatest asset: Lake Havasu and the marine environment surrounding it.
 We are the community leader in lake issues and serving boaters including periodic clean up efforts.
-We will be a leader in an effort to build a new Marina, to assist other agencies in the governing of the lake, in disseminating information relating to the Quagga Mussel and any water safety issues.
+We are a leader in assisting other agencies on the governing of the lake, in disseminating information relating to the Quagga Mussel and any water safety issues.
+Our “Sticker A Mussel” Program has received five Federal Grants and the Program has provided one on one education to over 33,000 boaters over a five-year period.

 We have an agreement with the Chemehuevi Indian Tribe to partner up on cleaning the California beaches.
 They simply don’t have the resources to pick up and haul away the mountains of trash that accumulate during the busy season.
 The Marine Association has the boats and the manpower to do that.
-We now have a program in place and we clean the Lake every third Wednesday.
-In addition, we did take over the leadership of “Keep Havasu Beautiful” as it relates to the Lake from long time founder Dean Barlow.
-The London Bridge Yacht Club will assist us and be responsible for the Island.
-What better way to give back to the community than keeping our Lake clean!
-We have installed 19 bag posts for the Tribe and working with London Bridge Yacht Club, we have installed posts at Crazy Horse, Islander, The Marina, the Nautical and the Beachcomber on the Island.
-And we have installed a post at Site 6 for the City.
-Trash posts are also at Black Meadow, Havasu Springs, Cat Tail and inside Campbell One Stop and West Marine.
-There are now a total of 71 trash bag posts on or around the lake.
-Over 150,000 bags were dispensed from June 2010 through June 2011.
+We now have a program in place and we clean the Lake regularly.
+In addition, we did take over the leadership of “Keep Havasu Beautiful” as it relates to the Lake from long time founder Dean Barlow.!
+We have installed 24 bag posts for the Tribe and we have installed additional posts at Crazy Horse, Islander, and the Nautical on the Island.
+And we have installed a post at Site 6 for the City, as well as two posts at the London Bridge Resort.
+Trash posts are also at Black Meadow, Havasu Springs, Lake Havasu Staev Park (Windsor ) at Cat Tail and inside Campbell Cove One Stop and West Marine.
+There are now a total of 72 trash bag posts on or around the lake.
+Over 150,000 bags were dispensed annualy from June 2010 through June 2017 and currently, we have dispensed over 1.22 million trash bags..

 THINGS BOATERS NEED TO KNOW ABOUT CALIFORNIA’S NEW BOATER CARD LAW – Starting January 1, 2018